stracker-phil/obsidian-personal-api/README.md

 1. Ensure the Local REST API plugin is installed and active
 2. Ensure the Daily Notes plugin is active
 3. Install the plugin and activate it
+4. Configure your log entry formats and placement preferences in Settings
-4. Reload Obsidian if necessary
+5. Reload Obsidian if necessary

 ## API Endpoints